The vihuela and guitar crossroads: looking for evidence

 * This work would not be possible without generous assistance of the current curator of the RCM collection Jenny Nex.
 My heartfelt thanks to her!

-** This instrument was and still is commonly referred to as a guitar, including in the recently published catalogue of the RCM collection of instruments (see: Elizabeth Wells, Christopher Nobbs: European Stringed Instruments, Royal College of Music, Museum of Instruments, Catalogue Part III, London: Royal College of Music, 2007).
+** This instrument was and is still commonly referred to as a 'guitar', such as in the recently published catalogue of the RCM collection of instruments (see: Elizabeth Wells, Christopher Nobbs: European Stringed Instruments, Royal College of Music, Museum of Instruments, Catalogue Part III, London: Royal College of Music, 2007).
 Apart from some broad speculations on possible previous owners of the Dias ‘guitar’, the entry on the instrument contains nothing new but a couple of statements which can not be taken seriously from organological point of view – if one is to believe that the authors (and / or their consultants) of the catalogue of such important collection and organisation as the Royal College of Music are knowledgeable in organology.

 *** By a way of a disclaimer, the present publication is not in any way intended as criticism of the drawing.
 Its main and only purpose is in revealing and exploring the evidence to be found in the Dias vihuela.
 The drawing of such an important historical instrument as the Dias vihuela should really be the result of collaborative work of a team of dedicated professionals.
 This would allow proper discourse on the instrument’s various features before they are rendered on the drawing, and which would, in turn, greatly minimise the rather subjective approach of one individual.